Taborian Hall: Architecture

 By 1972, the Line neighborhood in Little Rock began to experience the same urban decay affecting many other downtown areas around the country.
 Much of Taborian Hall was vacant and black owned businesses in general were bracing for the planned construction of a new interstate through the heart of the Line neighborhood.
-By 1988, Taborian Hall was on the brink of being razed when the Arkansas Historic Preservation Office stepped in and forbade it.
+By 1988, Taborian Hall was on the brink of being razed when Mark Abernathy, a concerned neighborhood conservationist bought the building at auction and "mothballed" it until it could be rehabbed.
 In 1991, Kerry McCoy and Arkansas Flag and Banner purchased the building with plans to use it as their headquarters as well as renovating Dreamland Ballroom to make it a viable performance space again.

 In 2009, McCoy and a group of devoted friends and citizens formed a fundraising, education, and preservation board called Friends of Dreamland.
 The incorporated non-profit's mission is to build community through the music, history, and culture of the Dreamland Ballroom.
 Plans include constructing an addition on the west side of Taborian Hall that will house a separate entrance and elevator for better accessibility.
 In March, 2018 the U.S. Department of the Interior and National Park Service awarded a $499,668 African American Civil Rights Grant to the Friends of Dreamland in order to make the historic building more accessible to the public.